AUSPOS - Trouble Shooting

 That's OK - take note of your job number, and after a few minutes, have a look in ftp://ftp.ga.gov.au/geodesy-outgoing/apps/auspos/#####.pdf (where ##### = your job number) - your processing report is also copied here.

-Up to seven RINEX files can be submitted simultaneously.
-Each submitted RINEX file can contain up to seven days of data.
+Up to twenty RINEX files can be submitted simultaneously.
+Each submitted RINEX file can contain up to seven consecutive days of data.
 A user can make as many submissions as they want.

 If you submit multiple sites together then they must be in the same approximate part of the world (closer than 5000km).